As part of our mission, we have several programs that assist people and congregations.

 Presbyterian Disaster Assistance provides grants in connection with disaster recovery ministry.

 Financial Aid for Service

 Loans, grants and scholarships are available for undergraduate and graduate students at Presbyterian (U.S.A.)-affiliated colleges and seminary students.
-Also explore ways in which the Presbyterian Mission Agency is reducing financial barriers to service for undergraduates, seminary students, and volunteers in mission, and pastors with educational debt.
+Also explore ways in which the Presbyterian Mission Agency is reducing financial barriers to service for undergraduates, seminary students, volunteers in mission, and pastors with educational debt.